MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ## Setting up CoE for a subset of environments

-You may want to monitor and govern only certain environments with the CoE Starter Kit - for example, if you're setting the CoE Starter Kit up for individual business organizations running their own smaller CoE or if you want to include your Dynamics 365 environments from the processes in the CoE Starter Kit.
+You may want to monitor and govern only certain environments with the CoE Starter Kit.
+For example, if you're setting the CoE Starter Kit up for individual business organizations running their own smaller CoE or if you want to include your Dynamics 365 environments from the processes in the CoE Starter Kit.
 The option below describes how to only enable the CoE Starter Kit processes for certain environments.

 > [!IMPORTANT]
-> This is not a security feature and does not implement data privacy or row level security.
+> This is not a security feature and doesn't implement data privacy or row-level security.
 The feature is only intended to make monitoring and managing environments easier for organizational units.

-1. After import of the Core components and before you turn on flows
-1. Set the value of the **is All Environments Inventory** environment variable to **No** (Learn more: [update environment variables](#update-environment-variables)).
+1. After import of the Core components and before you turn on flows, set the value of the **is All Environments Inventory** environment variable to **No**.
+Learn more: [Update environment variables](#update-environment-variables)).
 1. Continue with the [inventory setup](setup-core-components.md#turn-on-child-flows) and turn on all inventory flows.
 1. Wait for first inventory run of **Admin | Sync Template v3** to complete.
 1. Note that all environments in the tenant are added as excluded from inventory
       ![All environments start as opted out](media/tips-Opt-In-Envt1.png "All environments start as opted out")

-1. Add environments you want to monitor and manage to the inventory by setting the **Excuse from inventory** flag to No.
+1. Add environments you want to monitor and manage to the inventory by selecting **No** for the **Excuse from inventory** configuration.
       ![Opt-in desired environments](media/tips-Opt-In-Envt2.png "Opt-in desired environments")

-1. Wait for next run of inventory to complete, it will now automatically pick up and monitor inventory for the selected environments.
+1. Wait for next run of inventory to complete.
+It will now automatically pick up and monitor inventory for the selected environments.

 ## Running a full inventory

-In order to reduce API calls, the inventory flows do not update all objects with every sync flow, they only update objects which have been modified since the object was last inventoried.
+To reduce API calls, the inventory flows do not update all objects with every sync flow, they only update objects which have been modified since the object was last inventoried.

-The inventory flows also do not check each object every day to see if its modified date is more recent than what is in inventory.
+The inventory flows also don't check each object every day to see if its modified date is more recent than what is in inventory.
 Instead these flows:

-1. Get all the objects - for example, by calling [Get Apps as Admin](/connectors/powerappsforadmins/#get-apps-as-admin).
+1. Get all the objects.
+For example, by calling [Get Apps as Admin](/connectors/powerappsforadmins/#get-apps-as-admin).
 1. Filter the returned list of objects down to objects where the modified date is greater than 7 days old (configurable via **InventoryFilter_DaysToLookBack**).
 1. Check each object in the filtered result to see if its current modified date is more recent than the inventoried one.
-1. Update those objects with the more recent modified by date.
+1. Update these objects with the more recent modified by date.

-If your sync flows were turned off for longer than 7 days, you can only get the inventory updates you missed by modifying the **InventoryFilter_DaysToLookBack** environment variable..
-(Learn more: [Update environment variables](#update-environment-variables)).
+If your sync flows were turned off for longer than 7 days, you can only get the inventory updates you missed by modifying the **InventoryFilter_DaysToLookBack** environment variable.
+Learn more: [Update environment variables](#update-environment-variables)).

 If you want to fully update your entire inventory again, you can do that by changing the **Full inventory** environment variable:

-1. Set the value of the **Full inventory** environment variable to **Yes** (Learn more: [Update environment variables](#update-environment-variables)).
+1. Set the value of the **Full inventory** environment variable to **Yes**.
+Learn more: [Update environment variables](#update-environment-variables)).
-1. Turn all flows in the Core components solution off and back on.
+1. Turn all flows in the Core components solution off and then on.
 1. Run the **Admin | Sync Template v3** flow.
-1. Set the **Full inventory** environment variable back to **No**.
+1. Set the **Full inventory** environment variable to **No**.
-1. Turn all flows in the Core components solution off and back on.
+1. Turn all flows in the Core components solution off and then on.

 ## Update environment variables